-MPLS and IP Network Inventory Management
+MPLS Network Inventory Management

 Telecom service providers, who are using the Inventory & Management System (IMS) from VC4, can enjoy a wide range of features, including the ability to use the entire MPLS Network Inventory for all MPLS and IP network related issues.
 The OSS software application allows clients to take advantage of the following functionality: